r-lib/covr/README.md

 output.
 It is known to work with clang versions `3.5` and gcc versions `4.2`.
 It should also work with later versions of both those compilers.

 If the appropriate gcov version is not on your path you can set the appropriate location.
+If you set this path to "" it will turn _off_ coverage of compiled code.
 ```r
 options(covr.gcov = "path/to/gcov")
 ```

-Covr has _not_ been tested with `icc`, Intel's compiler.
+Covr has _not_ been tested with `icc`, Intel's compiler as it does not have gcov compatible output.

 # Alternative Coverage Tools #
 - <https://github.com/MangoTheCat/testCoverage>